GEKimLaw/gekimlaw.github.io/index.md

   - image: "/assets/images/banner_04.png"
     heading: "The Law Office of Grace E. Kim"
     heading2: "Special Education Law"
-    text: "We are a Virginia based law firm who specialize in special education law.
-We advocate on behalf of students from Kindergarden to 12th grade.
-As parents and advocates of disabled students always presume competence."
+    text: "We are a team of dedicated Special Education attorneys and advocates based in Virginia that support families and students with disabilities in pre-kindergarten through graduation.
+Our goal is to leverage positive educational change by ensuring that each individual student's needs according to their disabilities are identified and addressed."
     button:
       name: "Contact Us"
       link: "/contact/"